filamentphp/notifications/docs/03-database-notifications.md

 ### Echo

-Alternatively, we have a native integration with [Laravel Echo](https://laravel.com/docs/broadcasting#client-side-installation).
+Alternatively, the package has a native integration with [Laravel Echo](https://laravel.com/docs/broadcasting#client-side-installation).
 Make sure Echo is installed, as well as a [server-side websockets integration](https://laravel.com/docs/broadcasting#server-side-installation) like Pusher.

 Once websockets are set up, after sending a database notification you may emit a `DatabaseNotificationsSent` event, which will immediately fetch new notifications for that user: